-Central to the development of this Service Plan is the acceptance that Trading Standards serves not only its direct customers but also a wide range of other stakeholders - these include the City Council's elected members, partner organisations and government.
+Central to the development of this Service Plan is the acceptance that Trading Standards serves not only its direct customers and businesses but also a wide range of other stakeholders - these include the City Council's elected members, partner organisations and government.
 The City Council's plans, policies, priorities and strategic outcomes provide us with the information from research that is essential to planning our services.
-The City's strategic outcomes have formed the basis of this service plan and as such it supports the outcomes of Birmingham's Community Strategy 'Birmingham 2026'.
+The City's strategic priorities have formed the basis of this service plan and as such it supports the outcomes of Birmingham's Community Strategy 'Birmingham 2026'.

-This plan supports the Future Council objectives and delivers the Council's strategic outcomes.
 In relation to Government, both national and European, we play an active part in responding to consultations that might affect consumers or businesses in Birmingham.
 We also lobby Government over issues that are of concern to our stakeholders.

-Birmingham Trading Standards has continued with the close working relationship with the Association of British Hajj which represent the interests of

-Muslim pilgrims who undertake the Hajj to Saudi Arabia.
-Following on from the successful national Hajj project that we led in 2014/2015 we have produced a toolkit to support other Local Authorities in tackling Hajj complaints in their regions.
+Birmingham Trading Standards has continued with the close working relationship with the Association of British Hajj which represents the interests of Muslim pilgrims who undertake the Hajj to Saudi Arabia.
+Over many years we have developed a close working relationship with Birmingham Assay Office enabling us to work collaboratively in the enforcement of hallmarking legislation.